Build Video Applications with Ruby

 )

-api_client = Shotstack::EditApi.new
+api_instance = Shotstack::EditApi.new

-response = api_client.post_render(edit).response
+response = api_instance.post_render(edit)

 end